shapeintheglass/DanielleRandomizer/modinfo.md

    * Added version compatibility check to saved settings file
    * Added "Make humans wander" option
 * 0.30
    * Overhauled GUI for better organization
    * Overhauled dependency retrieval to take up less hard drive space
    * Running installer now creates a "last_used_settings.json" file that reflects the last used settings
    * Renamed "settings.json" to "spawn_presets.json" to make naming more accurate
    * Added "G.O.T.S." timed mode
    * Added music, player model randomization
    * Added option to skip Jovan's death cutscene
    * Set "Randomize loot tables" as a default when randomizing items
-  * Updated skip to 2nd day option to use JerryTerry's "Natural Day 2 Start" mod
+   * Updated skip to 2nd day option to use JerryTerry's [url=https://www.nexusmods.com/prey2017/mods/68]"Natural Day 2 Start"[/url] mod
    * Tweaked recommended/chaotic/lite presets for items/enemies to better match expectations for those tiers
    * Modified neuromod skill tree randomization to randomize within category
    * Modified station randomization to allow Psychotronics, Hardware Labs, and Crew Quarters to be randomized
    * Modified station randomization so that the mod overwrites certain books in Morgan's apartment and office with the new layout of the station
    * Modified station randomization and G.O.T.S. mode so that the player can walk through Apex kill walls
    * Fixed a case where some randomly generated stations were soft locks
    * Fixed a case where item spawn multiplers were still not very reasonable
    * Fixed randomization for containers (for real this time) [/spoiler]

 [size=4]Acknowledgments[/size]

 A big thanks to:

-* JerryTerry for letting me use their "Natural Day 2 Start" mod!
+* JerryTerry for allowing the use of their [url=https://www.nexusmods.com/prey2017/mods/68]"Natural Day 2 Start"[/url] mod!
 * Fellow Prey modders such as Rosodude, jmx777, and coyote, who have helped me understand more about the file structure
 * The brave adventrous souls who have helped me playtest and debug
 * The Prey reddit and discord communities for being pretty swell and listening to my terrible ideas